-Jasper's urban landscape is an important part of its character and it is important that it fits into its surrounding protected National Park wilderness with minimal environmental and cultural resource impacts.
-This urban landscape also includes the vegetated areas (including trees, shrubs and other plantings) in both public space and on private leaseholds, as well as the natural open space within the townsite.
+Jasper's urban landscape is an important part of the town's character while contributing to the surrounding protected National Park wilderness with minimal environmental and cultural resource impacts.
+This urban landscape includes the vegetated areas (including trees, shrubs and other plantings) in both public space and on private leaseholds, as well as the natural open space within the townsite.
 While this landscape will support a wide variety of plant material, native plantings, that have minimal wildlife attractants, and support FireSmart principles will be the priority for landscaping and landscape plans.